Question: On the Chase Freedom, do you get points on everything without restrictions?

 Answer: I've always wondered what it would feel like for random people to hand me money on the street, at the gas station, or in line at the movie theater.
 Those experiences make up just a few of the scenarios in the splashy ad campaign for the Chase Freedom.

 Even though Chase markets Freedom as a cash back credit card, you're actually earning one "point" for every dollar you spend.
 Once you've got enough points to make it worthwhile, you can "pay yourself back" on Chase's website, applying 2,000 points toward $20 of your balance.

 In a fashion that would make Monty Hall proud, you don't have to settle for the cash.
 You can actually swap some of your points for travel gift certificates or other rewards at a slightly better redemption rate than a penny per point.

-However, like any rewards credit card, Chase Freedom carries a handful of restrictions:
+However, like any rewards credit card, Chase Freedom has restrictions for example:

-- Bonus offers cap earnings after $1,500 in combined purchases.
-Chase lets cardholders enroll in seasonal bonus offers that can increase earnings to 5 percent of each purchase in qualifying categories.
+- Bonus offers cap earnings up to $1,500 in combined purchases.
+Chase lets cardholders enroll in seasonal bonus offers that can increase earnings to 5 percent total cash back of each purchase in qualifying categories.
 However, those bonus points stop accruing once you've made up to $1,500 in combined purchases.
 Both the clock and the category list reset every three months.